 Chapter in book

-- Krueger, Roberta L. (Forthcoming).
+- Chuhan Campbell, L. (Published).
 Medieval and Early Modern Italian Romance.
-In The Cambridge Companion to Medieval Romance.
-Cambridge University Press.
+In The New Cambridge Companion to Medieval Romance.
+Krueger, Roberta L. Cambridge University Press.

 - Armstrong, Dorsey & McKee, Arielle (2021).
 Teaching the Italian Arthurian Tradition.
 In Approaches to Teaching the Arthurian Tradition.
 MLA.